 The Priest Hole bedroom and Library are at the other end of the house to the main stairway and the Priest Hole bedroom has it's own set of stairs leading to it.

-A returnable deposit of £250 is required which will be returned after the holiday assuming everything is left in order.
+A returnable deposit of £350 is required which will be returned after the holiday assuming everything is left in order.
 Please note that the property contains antique furniture and other high quality fittings and furnishings which which guests are asked to treat with respect.
 Guests are expected to take responsibility for the actions of any children or animals in their party.
-Please note that animals are not permitted upstairs in the property or in carpeted areas.
+Animals are not permitted upstairs in the property, on the furniture, or in carpeted areas.
 Any damage will be deducted from the deposit or will need to be paid for prior to leaving the property.

 |Nearest travel links||Nearest airport: Bristol or Birmingham, Nearest railway: Lydney|